-☐ Are meetings of the Board of Directors ☐ Is each Director and/or Shareholder regularly scheduled and conducted? afforded a reasonable opportunity to ☐ Are Shareholder meetings regularly discuss each issue? ☐ Are Corporate Minutes of each meeting scheduled and conducted? accurately recorded by the Secretary? ☐ Do such meetings adequately cover the business that is being conducted ☐ Does the Board meet with and/or in the corporation? receive direct reports from legal ☐ Do meetings provide Shareholders counsel, accountants, or other outside and / or Directors with agendas and advisors? goals along with the necessary back-☐ Are these reports included with the ground information necessary to Corporate Minutes? make an informed decision? ☐ Are the Corporate Minutes of Board meetings reviewed at subsequent ☐ Are these materials provided to the Shareholders and/or Directors in meetings? ☐ Are the Corporate Minutes amended or advance of the meeting? ☐ Do Directors have a reasonable opporcorrected for clarity and accuracy? tunity to add items of concern to the ☐ Are the dissents to the Corporate meeting's agenda before the Directors Minutes duly recorded? ☐ Do Board Meetings adequately cover meet? substantive policy issues involving the ☐ Are agenda items acted upon; or, rather, are they postponed and corporation, rather than only trivial or advanced to future meetings? administrative detail? ☐ Does the meeting provide adequate ☐ Is the Board Chairperson effective in conducting Board meetings?
+- ☐ Are meetings of the Board of Directors regularly scheduled and conducted? ☐ Are Shareholder meetings regularly scheduled and conducted? ☐ Do such meetings adequately cover the business that is being conducted in the corporation? ☐ Do meetings provide Shareholders and / or Directors with agendas and advisors? goals along with the necessary background information necessary to make an informed decision? ☐ Are these materials provided to the Shareholders and/or Directors in meetings? advance of the meeting? ☐ Do Directors have a reasonable opportunity to add items of concern to the - meeting's agenda before the Directors meet? ☐ Are agenda items acted upon; or, rather, are they postponed and - advanced to future meetings? ☐ Does the meeting provide adequate time for Board Members or Shareholders to discuss each agenda item?